-We recently refocused our efforts on the continued development of TTP399.
+Our development efforts are focused on the continued development of TTP399.
 There can be no assurance that we will be able to implement our business strategy successfully.

-We recently refocused our efforts on the continued development of TTP399 as a potential treatment for patients with type 1 diabetes and TTP273 as a potential treatment for patients with cystic fibrosis related diabetes, as well as continuing to support our currently partnered programs.
-In connection with this strategy, we paused our development activities in the United States on HPP737 and reduced our workforce.
+Our development focus is on the continued development of TTP399 as a potential adjunctive treatment for patients with type 1 diabetes and supporting our currently partnered programs.
 If we are not able to successfully execute our business strategy and do not achieve the anticipated benefits, our business, results of operations and financial condition could suffer.